react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### Header now uses flexbox

 The header elements were rendered using absolute positioning which didn't work well in certain situations.
 We now use flexbox for header elements which should work better.

-If you have code which relied on the absolute positioning, you'll need to change it.
+This probably doesn't change anything for you, but if you have code which relied on the absolute positioning, you may need to change it.

 ### The `gestureResponseDistance` option is now a number instead of an object